What the standard requires

 How does the auditor audit ECL estimates?

 ECL estimates are among the most complex accounting estimates auditors encounter.
-Under ISA 540 (Revised), the auditor must understand the entity's methodology, challenge key assumptions (default rates, loss given default, forward-looking scenarios), test the data inputs, evaluate whether the model is appropriate, and assess management bias.
+Under ISA 540 (Revised), the auditor must understand the entity's methodology, challenge key assumptions (default rates, loss given default, forward-looking scenarios, and scenario weightings), test the data inputs, evaluate whether the model is appropriate, and assess management bias.
 For banks and financial institutions, this often requires the involvement of credit risk modelling specialists.